noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ### Background`

+This claim is very broad, as it does not specify petroleum exclusively as a substance that electromagnetic radiation could ignite.
+Additionally, the before it can be found whether Electromagnetic Radiation (EMF) emitted from phones has the ability to ignite flammable materials, the nature of the waves that phones could possible emit must be found.

 EMF spectrum: part about how light is emf

 What kinds of EMF is harmful??
+The term 'Electromagnetic Radiation' covers an entire spectrum, not all of which is harmful to human health.
+For example, waves between wavelengths 380 to 700 nanometers (https://science.nasa.gov/ems/09_visiblelight/) are what make up the visible spectrum of light, in which we are constantly absorbing every day.

 Ionizing vs non ionizing radiation:

 EMF with very short wavelengths are considered to have higher energy than EMF with larger wavelengths. (https://www.healthline.com/health/emf#types).
 EMF waves that carry enough energy can be considered 'Ionizing'.
 This means that they have enough energy remove electrons from atoms.